Satan: Other traditions

+Angels bow before the newly created Adam, but Iblis (top right on the picture) refuses to prostrate.

 During the first two centuries of Islam, Muslims almost unanimously accepted the traditional story known as the Satanic Verses as true.
 According to this narrative, Muhammad was told by Satan to add words to the Quran which would allow Muslims to pray for the intercession of pagan goddesses.
 He mistook the words of Satan for divine inspiration.
 Modern Muslims almost universally reject this story as heretical, as it calls the integrity of the Quran into question.

-On the third day of the Hajj, Muslim pilgrims to Mecca throw seven stones at a pillar known as the Jamrah al-’Aqabah, symbolizing the stoning of the Devil.
+On the third day of the Hajj, Muslim pilgrims to Mecca throw seven stones at a pillar known as the Jamrah al-'Aqabah, symbolizing the stoning of the Devil.
 This ritual is based on the Islamic tradition that, when God ordered Abraham to sacrifice his son Ishmael, Satan tempted him three times not to do it, and, each time, Abraham responded by throwing seven stones at him.

 The hadith teach that newborn babies cry because Satan touches them while they are being born, and that this touch causes people to have an aptitude for sin.
 This doctrine bears some similarities to the doctrine of original sin.
 Muslim tradition holds that only Jesus and Mary were not touched by Satan at birth.
 However, when he was a boy, Muhammad's heart was literally opened by an angel, who removed a black clot that symbolized sin.